Lindbladian dynamics of the Sachdev-Ye-Kitaev model: Random quadratic jump operators

-The steady state Green's functions do not contain information about the dynamics of the system.
-The time evolution of open quantum systems, in general, is completely determined by the eigenvalues and eigenvectors of the Lindbladian \cite{PhysRevA.96.052113}.
-Therefore, here we analyze the spectrum to help us characterize the dynamics of the system.
-We set $N=10$, which gives a total of $20$ Majorana fields after the doubling described in section \ref{The operator-state isomorphism and the Schwinger-Keldysh path integral}.
+The stationary Green's functions naturally do not contain all the information about the dynamics of the system.
+The full information of the dynamics is contained in the eigenvalues and eigenvectors of the Lindbladian \cite{PhysRevA.96.052113}.
+Here, we will study the eigenvalues, also known as the spectrum, of the Lindbladian \eqref{random-quad-model}.
+We set $N=10$, which gives a total of $20$ Majorana fields after the doubling described in Section \ref{The operator-state isomorphism and the Schwinger-Keldysh path integral}.
 For each set of parameters, we collect 50 realizations of the random Lindbladian to plot the spectrum.

 Figure \ref{spectrum-vary-K} shows the spectra as we vary $K$ while keeping $J=1$ and $R=1$ fixed.
 For large dissipation strength $K$, the boundary of the spectrum resembles a lemon-shape.
-We compare this to the lemon-shaped contour derived in \cite{2019PhRvL.123n0403D}.
-To do so, we first need to scale and shift the eigenvalues as follows:
+We compare this boundary to the spectral boundary of purely disipative fully random Lindblad operators, which was calculated analytically in \cite{2019PhRvL.123n0403D}.
+To do this comparison, we first scale and shift the eigenvalues as follows:

-We note that the dissipative part of the Lindbladian in equation \eqref{Random lindblad} contains $\sim N^2$ random entries, whereas a fully random Lindbladian on the Hilbert space would contain $\sim 2^{N}$ random entries.
-Also, only 2-body jump operators are considered in this model.
-Therefore, further investigation is required to see whether the boundary of the spectrum is given precisely by the formula in \cite{2019PhRvL.123n0403D}.
+Note that the dissipative part of the Lindbladian in Equation \eqref{Random lindblad} contains $\sim N^2$ random entries, whereas a fully random Lindbladian on the $2^{N/2}$-dimensional Hilbert space would contain $\sim 2^{N}$ random entries.
+Also, only two-body jump operators are considered in this model.
+Therefore, the boundary of the spectrum may not precisely match the contour derived in \cite{2019PhRvL.123n0403D}, and further investigation is required.
 When the dissipation strength $K$ is small relative to the SYK coupling $J$, the spectrum is elliptical.
 The spectra also show an enhanced density of eigenvalues on the real axis.
-These features resemble the universal features of random Lindbladians reported in \cite{2019PhRvL.123n0403D, 2019PhRvL.123w4103C, 2020JPhA...53D5303S}.
+These features resemble those of random Lindbladians reported in \cite{2019PhRvL.123n0403D, 2019PhRvL.123w4103C, 2020JPhA...53D5303S}.